5 Trauma-Informed Care Practices To Help Kids in Crisis

 This practice requires a commitment to communicating with clarity.
 Whether an assignment, a job role, a competency that requires the development of a certain skill, or boundaries in interpersonal relationships, clarity is essential.

 Franklin Covey says that trust is a function of two things: Character – which includes your integrity, motive, and intent with people, and Competence – which includes your capabilities, skills, results, and track record.
-Kids today are perpetual eye witnesses to the character failings of adults in all levels of leadership and personal life.
+Kids today are perpetual eyewitnesses to the character failings of adults at all levels of leadership and personal life.
 This trauma-informed practice will require a special kind of resilience because it involves radically re-building something that has been lost on a cultural and global level.

 Ways to engage with this practice include;

 - Be a living example of a trustworthy adult – follow through on commitments and promises that you make

 - Show kids that you trust them more as they grow – give more responsibility based on where they are developmentally and how their skills are developing

 - Respect kid’s need for privacy – honor their individuality and allow them to discover their “Self” as a separate and responsible human being